What is Land Rezoning?

 A Planning Proposal, is a formal application, submitted to Council that proposes to change the Wollondilly Local Environment Plan including proposals to rezone land.

 - The statement of the objectives or intended outcomes of the proposal.

 - An explanation of the Provisions that are to be included in the proposal.

 - The justification for those objectives, outcomes and provisions; and the process for their implementation.

 - Maps containing the appropriate details including proposed zones, environmental constraints, heritage and flooding where relevant.

 - Details of the community consultation that is to be undertaken.

-A Planning Proposal must be prepared in accordance with Section 55 of the Environmental Planning & Assessment Act 1979 and relevant Department of Planning guidelines including A Guide to Preparing Local Environmental Plans and A Guide to Preparing Planning Proposals.
+A Planning Proposal must be prepared in accordance with clause 3.13 of the Environmental Planning & Assessment Act 1979 and relevant Department of Planning guidelines including A Guide to Preparing Local Environmental Plans and A Guide to Preparing Planning Proposals.